JetBolt/JetBolt_React/README.md

 # JetBolt React Library
 ## The Easiest Way To Use Skale Network

 Welcome to the JetBolt React Library, the simplest and most efficient way to integrate your React applications with the Skale Network.
 Our library offers a comprehensive suite of hooks and components designed to streamline the process of implementing blockchain functionalities, such as wallet management, transaction signing, and smart contract interactions.
-Whether you're building complex dApps or simply exploring blockchain capabilities, JetPaw provides you with the tools necessary to connect, interact, and execute securely on the Skale Network.
+Whether you're building complex dApps or simply exploring blockchain capabilities, JetBolt provides you with the tools necessary to connect, interact, and execute securely on the Skale Network.
 Get started easily with our installation guide below, and enhance your applications with powerful Web3 features today.

 ### 1. Instalation